Web Analytics

 Walk the Futures is an independent, non-profit research initiative created by researcher and futures facilitator, Suzanne Whitby.

-Learn more about what Walk the Futures is, and what to expect if you choose to take part.
+Learn more about Walk the Futures, how it works, and what to expect if you choose to take part.

 What is Walk the Futures?

-Walk the Futures is a guided, multi-sensory, story-filled walk through your local area, followed by a creative workshop.
-Expect an immersive experience designed to stretch your imagination, invite new perspectives, and give you time to pause and reflect.
+Walk the Futures is a guided, multisensory walking experience through your local area, followed by a creative workshop.
+It's an immersive experience designed to stretch your imagination, invite new perspectives, and give you time to pause and reflect.

-You’ll step into a range of possible futures set in familiar places, explore sensory provocations, and take part in thoughtful group conversations about what might lie ahead, and what it means for you, your community, and the world around you.
+You’ll step into a range of possible futures set in familiar places, encounter objects, sounds, smells and stories from possible futures, and take part in thoughtful group conversations about what might lie ahead, and what it means for you, your community, and the world around you.

 What will I be asked to do if I take part?